Best Practices11 min readMay 24, 2026

 The term was coined by Forrester Research analyst John Kindervag in 2010, but it became mainstream after high-profile breaches proved that perimeter security alone was insufficient.
 When attackers breached the perimeter — through phishing, stolen credentials, or a compromised VPN — they could move freely across internal systems.
 Zero trust architecture assumes breaches will happen and limits the blast radius when they do.

 For individuals and small businesses, zero trust isn't just an enterprise buzzword.
 Its core principles — strong identity verification, least-privilege access, continuous validation — are practical habits anyone can implement to dramatically reduce their personal attack surface.
+This guide walks through each layer, from your personal accounts to your home network to your devices, with concrete steps you can take today.

 The Three Core Principles of Zero Trust